IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/security.md

 * HTTPS access to services
 * Role-based Access Control to the Lifecycle Manager user interface
-* Protected access to LM APIs
+* Protected access to TNCO APIs

 ## Disabling Security